-The plan must clearly describe landowner's objectives.
-Landowner objectives are concise, high-level statements of what the landowner hopes to accomplish through his or her management.
 Landowner objectives may range widely in language styles and approaches, from specific and technical to general and nontechnical.
-For example, some plans may describe specific forest conditions (fast-growing conifer plantations, mixed hardwood bottomland forests, older forests of longleaf pine, etc.) or general goals for the property (good habitat for animals, a healthy forest, etc.) the landowner is attempting to achieve.
+For example, some plans may describe specific forest conditions (fast-growing conifer stands, mixed hardwood bottomland forests, older

 Strategies for achieving the landowner's objectives should be reflected in the body of the plan.
 For example, if the landowner's objective is to increase the occurrence of wildlife on the property, the management plan is expected to prescribe management activities that will enhance, or at least maintain, suitable habitat.